DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2/spring-week-1-mentor-materials.md

 ##### Practical suggestions

 - Avoid setting different learning objectives for different pupils – these may signal low expectations for some pupils
-- Teaching the whole class, where you ‘teach to the top’ and scaffold so that all can achieve, means that all pupils should experience the same curriculum
+- Teaching the whole class, where you 'teach to the top' and scaffold so that all can achieve, means that all pupils should experience the same curriculum
-- Avoid signalling that you are giving ‘easier’ work to some pupils – use language like ‘my challenge for you is...’
+- Avoid signalling that you are giving 'easier' work to some pupils – use language like 'my challenge for you is...'

 #### Further challenge: Changing groups regularly, thus avoiding the perception that the groups are fixed